How to shop tax-free, where to buy essentials and what to bring home as souvenirs

 POPULAR SCOTTISH SOUVENIRS

 Noteworthy souvenirs include clothing made from the world-renowned Harris Tweed, woollen fabric that for generations has been dyed, spun and hand-woven by local residents of Tarbert on the Isle of Harris.
-Other popular Scottish souvenirs include single-malt whisky, silver jewellery, Scottish music, locally made shortbread biscuits, handmade ceramics and glassware and, of course, traditional tartan clothing such as kilts.
+Other popular Scottish souvenirs include silver jewellery, Scottish music, locally made shortbread biscuits, handmade ceramics and glassware and, of course, traditional tartan clothing such as kilts.

 For books, we recommend visiting bookstores like Waterstones (Princes Street and Georges Street) for art/photography/travel books of Scotland.
 Some of the more popular books may also be published in German or French.